Enjoy your summer vacation on the north shore of PEI, Canada!

 golf courses, trying your luck at

-deep sea fishing in the Gulf of St. Lawrence, enjoying a sumptuous
+deep sea fishing in the Gulf of St. Lawrence (such as nearby

 Seascape Chalet - tranquility in the heart of the PEI north shore